AriFordsham/GHCWiki/commentary/compiler/unique.md

 ### Lifetime

 The lifetime of a `Unique` is a single invocation of GHC, i.e. they must not 'leak' to compiler output, the reason being that `Unique`s may be generated/assigned non-deterministically.
 When compiler output is non-deterministic, it becomes significantly harder to, for example, [avoid recompilation](commentary/compiler/recompilation-avoidance).
+Uniques do not get serialised into .hi files, for example.

-Note, that one compiler invocation is not the same as the compilation of a single `Module`.
+Note, that "one compiler invocation" is not the same as the compilation of a single `Module`.
 Invocations such as `ghc --make` or `ghc --interactive` give rise to longer invocation life-times.

-This is also the reasons why `OccName`s are *not* ordered based on the `Unique`s of their underlying `FastString`s, but rather *lexicographically* (see [compiler/basicTypes/OccName.lhs](/trac/ghc/browser/ghc/compiler/basicTypes/OccName.lhs) for details).
+This is also the reasons why `OccName`s are *not* ordered based on the `Unique`s of their underlying `FastString`s, but rather *lexicographically* (see [compiler/basicTypes/OccName.lhs](/trac/ghc/browser/ghc/compiler/basicTypes/OccName.lhs) for details).  **SLPJ:** I am far from sure that the Ord instance for `OccName` is ever used, so this remark is probably misleading.
+Try deleting it and see where it is used (if at all).

 ## Redesign (2014)